soxueren/atsd/integration/spss/README.md

 > To change decimals of a scale variable click 'Variable View' tab in the lower left corner of SPSS.
 This tab shows useful info about dataset variables (data type, measure, role etc.) and allows to add/delete/edit columns.
 ![](resources/variables_descr.png)

 > After user operation (analysis, chart building, open/close file, merge etc.) SPSS generates output file .spv with procedure commands.
 Storing of these outputs is a matter of your taste.
-It'll be useful to have logs in order to check correctness of user operations.
+It dependents on achievements, either you would check correctness of operations or not.